If You Know the

 But you need to know the basics.

-Join us and nationally renowned CPA and tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, on a presentation entitled, “Estate and Trust Administration for CPAs and Financial Advisors”.
+Nationally renowned CPA and tax expert, Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, has put together this presentation entitled, “Estate and Trust Administration for CPAs and Financial Advisors”.

 During this 90-minute presentation, you’ll learn: